Maotianshan Mountain Shales has become one of the first national geological parks in China and a base of scientific study and travel.

 A discovery that shocked the world

 The discovery of the Maotianshan Paleozoic fossil group (Chengjiang Fauna) and its study achievement surprised the whole world.
 On April 23, 1991, US New York Times introduced the discovery of the Maotianshan Paleozoic Fossil group on the first page and pointed out that “The discovery of China Maotianshan is one of the most amazing discoveries of the century”.

 In January 2001, Science published an article with a general introduction about the status of China paleontology study and said that Yunnan Chengjiang fossil has advanced the emergence of vertebrate for 60 million years.
 These fossils helped paleontologists to evidence the Cambrian life explosion 530 million years ago.

-An academician of British Royal Science Academy thought that Chengjiang Fauna “is forever a high building of science” while New York Time claimed it “one of the most amazing discoveries of the 20th Century”.
+An academician of British Royal Science Academy thought that Chengjiang Fauna “is forever a high building of science” while New York Times claimed it “one of the most amazing discoveries of the 20th Century”.

-US Science Press commented even more vividly: “the paleontologists are incomparably elated for these fossil evidence for they were probing the origin of the organism in the darkness of the early earth and working hard so long without explanation but despair”.
+US Science Press commented even more vividly: “the paleontologists are incomparably elated for this fossil evidence for they were probing the origin of the organism in the darkness of the early earth and working hard so long without explanation but despair”.

 CinaOggi.it and China-underground.com are two websites focused on China and Chinese culture.
 The site includes thousands of articles on this country structured in categories: news, trends, economy, history, art, guides, literature , pictures gallery, videos and Chinese cinema.